authgear/authgear-server/docs/specs/api.md

 ### Response Result Object Schema

-When the `session_type` is `cookie`, the server will return the `Set-Cookie` header and the response body will be empty.
+When the `session_type` is `cookie`, the server will return the `Set-Cookie` header and the result object will be an empty object.

 When the `session_type` is `refresh_token`, the tokens will be issued directly.